-- No hoods up or hats in the building
+• No hoods up or hats in the building

-- No t-shirts with offensive material or vulgar language or images, including references to drugs, tobacco, alcohol, sex, racial discrimination, profanity, and/or offensive pictures.
+• No t-shirts with offensive material or vulgar language or images, including references to drugs, tobacco, alcohol, sex, racial discrimination, profanity, and/or offensive pictures.
 This includes shirts with inappropriate double meanings, implied messages, or innuendo.

-- Clothing must be opaque.
+- Clothing must be opaque

-- Midriff must be covered

-- Buttocks and chest must be completely covered No cut-off shorts, cut-off shirts, spanx, or spandex shorts
+- Buttocks and chest must be completely covered

 - No pajamas

-- Leggings are permitted; however, buttocks must be covered by an additional garment

 - No visible undergarments

-- No clothing that denotes gang activity or clothing that could be used to hurt another person (ex., chains or spiked jewelry)
+• No clothing that denotes gang activity or clothing that could be used to hurt another person (ex.
+Chains or spiked jewelry)

-- Footwear is required at all times
+• Footwear is required at all times

-If any adult observes a violation of the dress code, the student will be asked to change.
+\If any adult observes a violation of the dress code, the student will be asked to change.

-DRIVING TO SCHOOL AND USE OF THE PARKING LOT
+DRIVING TO SCHOOL & USE OF THE PARKING LOT